starius/ScPrime/cmd/spc/README.md

   pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.

-* `spc pubaccess ls` lists all skyfiles that the user has pinned along with the corresponding publinks.
+* `spc pubaccess ls` lists all pubfiles that the user has pinned along with the corresponding publinks.
 By default, only files in var/pubaccess/ will be displayed.